1/89

 measures the amount of injuries and unsafe incidents that occur at a work location over a specific period of time

-workplace accidents can occur due to: old or faulty equipment, poorly trained employees, dangerous nature of work tasks, or unsafe working practices.
+Workplace accidents can occur due to: old or faulty equipment, poorly trained employees, the dangerous nature of work tasks, or unsafe working practices.

 is the amount of customer visits that a business’s online platform receives for a specific period of time.

-- website hits provide valuable and analytical data to identify popular products or business areas. in a technology-driven world, a work website can harm a business’s development and performance
+The number of website hits also provides valuable and analytical data on consumer interest, popular products or business areas, making it an important KPI in today’s technology-driven world, where a business’s development and performance can be harmed if not used effectively.

 force field analysis